 · Pain that is intensified when sitting, which is likely due to discs located in the lower back

 · Chronic and persistent back pain that does not let up

 Typically, pain will begin in the lower back, and may even be felt in the legs and buttocks via the sciatic nerve where it manifests itself as sciatica.
 Patients often describe it as a burning sensation bordering on painful.
 Some will experience more severe back pain which will persist for weeks, even months, at a time.
 One tell-tale sign of DDD is extreme pain when sitting down.
 This is because sitting down places more pressure on the discs as they are forced to absorb more of your weight in this position.
-If you do experience pain whilst sitting, even though it may be painful at first, Dr Rocchi at Spine Scan chiropractic near Applecross, recommends that you get up and walk or jog lightly for a short while.
-You’ll notice that your back feels looser, and that much of the pain has subsided.
+If you do experience pain whilst sitting, even though it may be painful at first, Dr Rocchi (chiropractor) at Spine Scan chiropractic South Perth, recommends that you get up and walk or jog lightly for a short while.
+You may notice that your back feels looser, and that some of the pain has subsided.

 Why chiropractic care is so important

-At Spine Scan chiropractic, we perform two specialised treatments, using a handheld computerised mechanical pulse instrument (Spine Scan) and the Trigenics system, for our patients.
-By stimulating the nerves of the affected areas whilst in particular movement patterns we help you retrain the way the brain communicates with your core muscles within your body, and help to ease pain and discomfort.
-Contact us today on (08) 6150 8785.
+At Spine Scan chiropractic, we perform two types of treatments, using a handheld computerised mechanical pulse instrument (Spine Scan) and the Trigenics system.
+By trying to stimulate the nerves of the affected area with the instrument or by hand while the patient is performing a particular movement pattern we try and help you retrain your core muscles within your body, and try and help to ease pain and discomfort.
+Contact us today on (08) 6150 8783.